Triệu Tổ miếu: History

-Temple of Original Ancestor is located to the north of the Ancestral Temple.
-Its design was inspired by Ming's architecture, most notably with a rectangular perimeter that represents the script king (王), three main doors facing southward.
-The interior of the temple consists of an altar, on which two plaques of the Original Ancestor and his lady are placed.
+Ancestral Temple of the Founder is located to the north of the Ancestral Temple.
+Its design was inspired by Ming's architecture, most notably with a rectangular perimeter that represents the character vương (王), three main doors facing southward.
+The interior of the temple consists of an altar, on which two plaques of the founding ancestor and his lady are placed.